vivainio/RoughGrep/README.md

 # RoughGrep

-Fast and minimal UI on top of RipGrep
+Fast, brutalist UI on top of RipGrep

 "You RipGrep, so why not RoughGrep?" -Anon, 2018

-RoughGrep is a very thin UI over RipGrep that allows comfortably browsing over the results.

 ([RipGrep](https://github.com/BurntSushi/ripgrep), as people know, is the fastest Grep on the planet!)